laixintao/uwsgi-docs/Snippets.rst

 And again:

-.. warning:: Use this only in development.
+.. 警告:: Use this only in development.

 Full-Stack CGI setup